mozilla-services/autograph/signer/apk/README.rst

 This signer supports both `/sign/data/` and `/sign/file` endpoints.

+Both endpoints take an **optional** string representing a supported PKCS7 digest algorithm (`"SHA1"` or `"SHA256"`).
+Both endpoints support this option.
+It defaults to SHA256 for null and the empty `""` string.

 The `/sign/data` endpoint only does the signing step.
 It takes a jarsigner signature file as input and returns a PKCS7 detached signature.
 The caller is then responsible for repacking the APK.
 It